 The Chief Compliance Officer will forward copies of any notice of appeal received by it to all parties to the Disciplinary Proceeding or summary action, as the case may be, except the appellant.
 On or before the 20th day after filing a notice of appeal, the appellant must file with the Chief Compliance Officer and serve on the Compliance Department a brief supporting the notice of appeal and documents supporting the brief.
 On or before the 20th day after the date on which the appellant serves their supporting brief, the appellee must file and serve its brief in opposition.
-On or before the 10th day after the date on which the appellent must file and serve a brief in reply on the Compliance Department.
+On or before the 10th day after the date on which the appellee serves its brief in opposition, the appellant must file and serve a brief in reply on the Compliance Department.